 PFP has approximately 30 items of miscellaneous plutonium-bearing materials.
 The concern with these materials is the same as for plutonium oxides.
+Also, miscellaneous plutonium alloys less than 30 wt% Pu + U may be recategorized as "Residues - Miscellaneous Plutoniumbearing Materials."
 Better characterization is required before definitive stabilization plans can be made.
 Two options are being considered.
-The plan is to discard these items to WIPP per WIPP/WAC via cementation.
-Pipe-and-go is being pursued for applicability in order to reduce cost and schedule.
-The resultant product may be either disposed of as TRU waste to WIPP or if the assay is greater than 30 wt% plutonium and uranium, the material could be packaged to meet the revised long-term storage standard.
+The plan is to discard these items to WIPP via cementation or Pipe-and-go.
+If the assay is greater than 30 wt% plutonium and uranium, the material could be packaged to meet the revised long-term storage standard.